PrimosTI/softhsm2/README.md

 ## Initializing a new token

-1. First run the container.
+1. First, run the container.

 ```sh
 docker run --name softhsm2 -i -t ghcr.io/primosti/softhsm2 ash
 ```

-2. Then initialize a new token from the container's interactive shell:
+2. Then, initialize a new token from the container's interactive shell:

 ```sh
 softhsm2-util --init-token --free --label "Your token label"